 At Highclere Castle, also known as the aristocratic home that served as the set for Downton Abbey, Lord and Lady Carnarvon are virtually opening their doors for the first time to market their four-year-old gin brand, Highclere Castle Gin. https://t.co/Q4WElzpY1I — Adweek (@Adweek) April 17, 2020

 Brands are no different in their quest for engagement.

 As most brands pull back on traditional advertising, they remain laser-focused on building relationships directly with their customers.
 “We’re not in advertising mode,” explained Anheuser-Busch CMO Marcel Marcondes.
 “You have to be consumer-centric, more than ever.
 Never be self-serving.
 There’s no space now for anything that is not adding value to people.”

 How have our most beloved companies launched programs to add value to the indoor masses?
-Michaels launched free art classes, Barry’s Bootcamp hosts regular live fitness classes, Sierra Nevada is hosting beer tastings, BrewDog built out 102 “virtual bars”, which will offer tastings, live music and even pub quizzes.
+Michaels launched free art classes, Barry’s Bootcamp hosts regular live fitness classes, Sierra Nevada is hosting beer tastings, and BrewDog built out 102 “virtual bars”, which will offer tastings, live music, and even pub quizzes.
 Check out Ian Zelaya’s content on AdWeek.com for multiple examples.